 3. Remove battery cell caps.
 Fill cells as required with electrolyte (purchased separately) to proper level.
-Fill to 3/16" above cell plates.
 Filling battery with electrolyte will bring the battery to 80% charged state.

 4. With cell caps removed, connect battery charger to battery terminals; RED to positive (+) and BLACK to negative (-) terminal.